CodeMaxx/Awesome-Terminal-Commands/README.md

 `history n` -shows last n commands<br>

 `gnome-terminal` - opens a new terminal window in the same directory of parent terminal<br>

+`exit` - exit terminal session<br/>
+**Note:** If you are inside virtual terminals like asciinema, tmux, screen, ssh and so on then upon exiting you will only exit virtual terminal session rather than exiting real terminal session.<br/>

 `sudo <command>` - Run the command as superuser(a.k.a. root)<br>